White Cottage, Happisburgh

 Marie, Alison, Bertie and Lily

 "Your cottage is perfect.
 Beautifully equipped, cosy with lots of lovely and thoughtful 'bits and bobs' to make it homely and welcoming.
 Large lounge, wonderful wood burner and lots of comfy seats.
 Big garden - so safe for all the dogs.
 Brilliant raised dog beds and throws.
 Thank you for the care you have taken to make us feel at home.
 LOVED IT!!"

 White Cottage is a 200 year old, sympathetically renovated cottage in the village of Happisburgh with views across fields to the iconic red

-Downstairs shower room (ideal for washing off muddy or sandy paws) and separate toilet.
+Downstairs shower room and separate toilet.